d-morrison/IntroStatActivities/_book/01-martian-alphabet.md

 ## Can you read "Martian"?

 How well can humans distinguish one “Martian” letter from another?
 In today’s activity, we’ll find out.
 When shown the two Martian letters, Kiki and Bumba, write down whether you think Bumba is on the left or on the right.
+\vspace{2mm}

+1. Were you correct or incorrect in identifying Bumba?

 \vspace{0.3in}

 ### Steps of the statistical investigation process {-}